Reception

 Key Dates

-Monday 3rd November 2024 - Children will return to school
+Monday 5th January - Children return to school

 What will we be learning in Reception?